First Time Home Buyer Programs

 Common First Time Home Buyer Programs

-The RJ Baxter Team is known for our same-day pre-approvals.
+The RJ Baxter Team is known for our same-day pre-approvals and is a top First Time Home Buyer Mortgage Lender.
 Find out fast what you qualify for by talking to one of our home loan professionals.